njlago/SafeTrack/README.md

 The Hand&ArmDetection.py file shows how to implement hand detection with the Tello, as well as arm detection if that suits your purposes.

 ## **Acknowledgements:**
 Special thanks to Professor Barner and Mohammed Baksh for their support throughout the process.
-Thank you to the developers of these libraries for providing the tools necessary to build this arm detection-based Tello drone control application.
+Thank you to the developers of these libraries for providing the tools necessary to build this arm detection-based drone application.

 ## **References:**
 Mediapipe